AdobeDocs/advertising.en/help/search-social-commerce/tracking/formats-click-tracking-baidu.md

 ---
 title: Click-tracking formats for [!DNL Baidu]
 description: Learn about the click-tracking formats for [!DNL Baidu] accounts.
+exl-id: a57ff0cf-0bcf-4d55-9a86-7551db8a08e7
 ---
 # Click-tracking formats for sponsored ads on [!DNL Baidu]